kabsmeiou/startup-success-probability/README.md

 ```
 python3 test.py
 ```
-Feel free to modify the dictionary in the *test.py* file to see how the probability of success changes.
+Feel free to modify the dictionary in the *test.py* file to see how the probability of success changes or access the link shown and use the web app.

 ### Running the app with Docker
 For this to work, make sure you have Docker installed on your system and build the project with the following command